 - Massive ‘Mammoth’ plans with lots of data

-- One of the cheapest unlimited plans in Australia
+- One of the cheapest 10GB plans out there

 SpinTel has also been a quiet operator that has been around for quite a while.
-In competing with all these young hooligans, Spintel has put together some strong-value plans, of which there are four in total.
-Two are your standard monthly phone plans with 4G data, and two are 3G phone plans with massive amounts of data.
+In competing with all these young hooligans, SpinTel has put together some strong-value plans, of which there are five in total.
+Three are your standard monthly phone plans with 4G data, and two are 3G phone plans with massive amounts of data.
 Its cheapest phone plan is under $10!
-The main takeaways with Spintel are:
+The main takeaways with SpinTel are:

 - Massive data allowances if you can swallow 3G speed

 Vaya is earning a growing reputation for providing value-packed phone plans at some of the cheapest prices around.
 The budget telco has a concise range of four phone plans, all of which are unlimited.
-In fact, Vaya is one of two providers to offer the cheapest unlimited phone plan in Australia (the other being Dodo).
-Data varies from 1GB to 8GB, and you can save money if you buy in bulk.
+In fact, Vaya is one of the cheapest unlimited providers in Australia, and with 1.5GB to boot – beating out others by 500mb.
+Data varies from 1GB to 13GB, and you can save money if you buy in bulk.
 With prices starting at just $16 per month and a new price-beat guarantee on similar plans from other providers, Vaya presents a strong proposition.
 Some noteworthy facts about Vaya are: